sharm842/sas-users-r-python-guide/README.md

 - Type the variable name alone at the end of the cell (`c`), or
 - Use `print(c)`.

+Think of a variible as a container, that contains different values.
+The value can be a string like a non-numeric or numeric value but the important thing is that it shoulkd have a qouataion mark around it. like "2", "name", "25.6", "age" etc.
+The value can be an integer, ;ikw a whole number -2, 2, 5, 15 etc The value can be a float (just a fancy word for numbers that are written in decimals like 22.56, 559.23 etc.
+I hope that helps!
 ---

 ## 5. Adding Text and Notes